iCloud: Lock and track your device using Lost Mode

 Turn off Lost Mode or change your contact info

-You can turn off Lost Mode by entering the passcode on the device, or by following the steps below.
-You can also follow the steps below to change the contact information displayed on your lost device.
+You can turn off Lost Mode by entering the passcode on the device.
+For Apple Watch or an iOS device, you can also follow the steps below to change the contact information displayed on your lost device or disable Lost Mode.

 Note: If your credit and debit cards for Apple Pay were suspended because you put your device in Lost Mode, when you turn off Lost Mode and sign in to iCloud, you can resume using your cards.